Bob Symes: Broadcasting

 After leaving the Royal Navy, he became the Dutch airline KLM's press officer in London.

-In 1953 he joined the BBC's Overseas Service for Germany based in Broadcasting House, London, where his ability to speak various languages quickly established his career.
+In 1953, he joined the BBC's Overseas Service for Germany based in Broadcasting House, London, where his ability to speak various languages quickly established his career.
 After two years as head of broadcasting at the BBC's Eastern Region Colonial Office in Nigeria from 1956, he returned as a producer and broadcast manager to London.

 His interest in engineering and technology resulted in his joining the Tomorrow's World presentation team, alongside Raymond Baxter.
-Over the following 30 years Symes became a familiar face to British TV audiences across a number of engineering, technology and railway related productions, including Model World (in 1975) which was dedicated to the hobby of modelling, and then co-presented with Mary-Jean Hasler Making Tracks a series dedicated to little-known rail lines and networks worldwide, and which specialised in steam operations.
+Over the following 30 years Bob Symes became a familiar face to British TV audiences across a number of engineering, technology and railway related productions, including Model World (in 1975) which was dedicated to the hobby of modelling, and then co-presented with Mary-Jean Hasler Making Tracks a series dedicated to little-known rail lines and networks worldwide, and which specialised in steam operations.

-In 1982 he presented the BBC Horizon programme; "The Mysterious Mr. Tesla" about the electrical engineer Nikola Tesla.
+In 1982, he presented the BBC Horizon programme; "The Mysterious Mr. Tesla" about the electrical engineer Nikola Tesla.

-Environmental techniques that Symes had developed for environmental living resulted in the 1990s series The House that Bob Built, in which a "green" dwelling was constructed at Milton Keynes.
+Environmental techniques that Bob Symes had developed for environmental living resulted in the 1990s series The House that Bob Built, in which a "green" dwelling was constructed at Milton Keynes.

-Symes was a familiar face with the German-speaking audiences, through his presentation of the Bahnorama railways films, based around German, Austrian, Swiss and occasionally re-dubbed British railway footage, produced by the Austrian-based SH-Production & Co KEG company which he co-founded.
+Bob Symes was a familiar face with the German-speaking audiences, through his presentation of the Bahnorama railway films, based around German, Austrian, Swiss and occasionally re-dubbed British railway footage, produced by the Austrian-based SH-Production & Co KEG company which he co-founded.

 Other interests

-Until its closure on Easter Monday 2014, he was patron of 'Hospital Radio Lion' based at the Royal Surrey County Hospital in Guildford.
+Until its closure on Easter Monday 2014, he was patron of the 'Hospital Radio Lion' based at the Royal Surrey County Hospital in Guildford.

 Engineering and inventing

-Symes created inventions in metal engineering, and held patents in plumbing.
-He was also instrumental in setting up the Institute of Patentees and Inventors in 1989, which he chaired twice, and then launched National Invent-A-Thing Week in 1992.
+Bob Symes created inventions in metal engineering, and held patents in plumbing.
+He was also instrumental in setting up the Institute of Patentees and Inventors in 1989, which he chaired twice, and then he launched National Invent-A-Thing Week in 1992.

 His books on the subject included: Powered Flight (1958); Crikey!
 It Works (1992); The Young Engineer’s Handbook (1993); and Eureka!
 The Book of Inventing (1994, with Robin Bootle).

 Railways

-His lifelong interest in railways included helping to set up private railways in Switzerland and across the United Kingdom.
-He established The Border Union Railway Company in 1969, to restore, maintain and introduce new services along the recently abandoned Waverley Line between Edinburgh and Carlisle.
+His life-long interest in railways included helping to set up private railways in Switzerland and across the United Kingdom.
+He established the Border Union Railway Company Ltd. in 1969, to restore, maintain and introduce new services along the recently abandoned Waverley Line between Edinburgh and Carlisle.

 His interest in model railways included a 300 m long Gauge 1 railway in his garden at Honeysuckle Bottom, near East Horsley, Surrey, followed by a 101/4 railway.
 His family opened the railway every year to raise funds for the BBC's Children in Need, where visitors could take tea and cake and also see his collection of vintage tractors.
-Symes was also the president of a Guildford-based model railway circle called Astolat MRC.
+Bob Symes was also the president of a Guildford-based model railway circle called Astolat MRC.